tylerlum/FoundationPose/readme.md

 ## HOW TO RUN

+### Weights

+Download all network weights from [here](https://drive.google.com/drive/folders/1DFezOAD0oD1BblsXVxqDsl8fj0qzB82i?usp=sharing) and put them under the folder `weights/`.
+For the refiner, you will need `2023-10-28-18-33-37`.
+For scorer, you will need `2024-01-11-20-02-45`.

 ### Docker

 We needed to use Docker.
 Using conda alone did not work, despite lots of effort.